 Unlike primary hyperparathyroidism, secondary hyperparathyroidism does not require surgery for treatment.
 Secondary hyperparathyroidism occurs when another condition reduces calcium levels in the body, causing the parathyroid glands to overproduce PTH in attempt to normalize blood calcium levels.
 Secondary hyperparathyroidism treatment involves fixing the underlying condition and taking vitamin D and calcium supplements to help boost calcium levels and reduce PTH production.

-For hyperparathyroidism treatment, the surgeons at Tampa General Hospital’s Parathyroid Center can perform minimally invasive radioguided parathyroid (MIRP) surgery.
+For hyperparathyroidism treatment, the surgeons at the TGH Thyroid Cancer & Parathyroid Institute can perform minimally invasive radioguided parathyroid (MIRP) surgery.
 MIRP surgery boasts the highest cure rate among procedures for parathyroid disease, and TGH is the only hospital in the nation to offer this procedure.
 Our surgeons perform more than 2,500 minimally invasive procedures annually.